AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05_programming_fundamentals/doc.md

 }
 ```

-The restriction is that the definition must come before the function is called.
+The restriction is that the declaration must come before the function is called.
 The following will *fail to compile*:

 ```cpp